blockintercept/bi-batch/README.md

 	blockintercept.batch.readerType.db_mysql.query = select * from <your_table>
 ```

-There are two REST GET calls that drive the batch:
+There are two REST GET calls that drive the batch

-The query your wish to execute, just replace the table name, you can add a where predicate also

 ```
 	http://localhost:8090/startAgent